 This is another blog entry under the theme of ethical sustainable clothing brands, this time in the realm of yoga, active and leisure wear.
 I’m hoping that seeing all these loving items will inspire me, one day, to start exercising again.
 I could garden or do housework or DIY all day long but actually setting time aside to do ‘exercise’ just doesn’t float my boat.
 Maybe I’m just doing it wrong!

 It seems that most of the clothing from companies featured here are a combination of bamboo, cotton – some organic, wool, silk and recycled synthetics.
-On my previous blog posts, Ethical Sustainable Clothing and Ethical Sustainable Underwear, you can read up about the actually eco credentials of each of these fibres and make your own decision on what suits your values best.
+I’m very conflicted about the sustainability of bamboo in particular but I’ve compiled a post on the the sustainability / ethics of the most popular fibre types, which might help you to make your own decision on what suits your values best.

 Based in the UK and Norway Noctu makes 100% organic cotton fairtrade lounge wear and nightwear for men, women and children.
 They say that their factory is committed to helping those who have been affected by the chemicals and fertilisers used in growing crops by establishing a dedicated cancer hospital.
 All of their cotton products are certified to the Global Organic Textile Standard (GOTS) FairTrade and SA8000 certified.